Board and Staff

 Christopher Gates, Camden, Maine and Washington, DC

-Christopher Gates is president of the Sunlight Foundation, a national nonprofit organization based in Washington, DC, that uses the tools of data, technology, and journalism to promote more transparency and accountability in government and politics.
-Formerly, he was executive director of PACE (Philanthropy for Active Civic Engagement), an affinity group of the Council on Foundations.
-Gates has also served as president of the National Civic League (NCL) and as co-director of the United States Healthy Communities Initiative and the Alliance for National Renewal.
-He is an elected Fellow of the National Academy of Public Administration and serves on the boards of Public Agenda, a public opinion research and public engagement organization, and Mobilize.org, a nonprofit organization that empowers and invests in Millennials to create solutions to social problems.
-Gates is also a member of the editorial board of Public Administration Review (PAR), and he speaks and teaches around the country on civic engagement and democratic theory.
+Christopher Gates advises a variety of philanthropic and non-profit organizations on topics related to civic engagement, political reform and philanthropic practice.
+He has previously served as president of the Sunlight Foundation, executive director of Philanthropy for Active Civic Engagement, and president of the National Civic League.
+He is an elected Fellow of the National Academy of Public Administration and serves on the boards of Public Agenda, a public opinion research and public engagement organization, and the National Institute on Money in State Politics.
+Gates is also a member of the advisory board of the National Conference on Citizenship and he speaks and teaches around the country on topics related to leadership theory, civic engagement, philanthropic trends and democratic reform.

 Mary Joe Hughes, Warren, Maine and Milton, Massachusetts